calvinkmts/writing-journals/drafts/2025-04-12_improving flows developing dags for mwaa.md

 1. I want to be able to `git clone` the aws-mwaa-local-runner repository.
 2. I want to be able to switch versions for the aws-mwaa-local-runner, in this case it's managed through tagging in the their GitHub Repository.
-3. I want to be able to easily copy my DAGs or my DAG factory code easily, this is important because say if the team picked up the project and it turns out testing locally is such a chore then why do it, that's the idea of this little cli app and why I want push this test locally paradigm.
+3. I want to be able to easily copy my DAGs or my DAG factory code easily, this is important because say if the team picked up the project and it turns out testing locally is such a chore then why do it, that's the idea of this little cli app.
 4. I want to be able to call the existing cli from my cli that already exists in the aws-mwaa-local-runner.

 Once these requirements were defined, the rest was a matter of coding.